dsvinod90/java_tuts/Concepts/src/Class.md

 }
 ```

-We use the setter methods to set the value of a private field and getter to fetch the value of the private fields.
+We use the setter methods to set the value of a private field and getter to fetch the value of a private field.

 We can access these public methods defined in the class by instantiating the class i.e. by creating objects of the class.
 This is how we will call the methods defined above from our main class: